Growing Cabbage

 These first crops are often superior than planting cabbage as part of your main crop.
 Here are just a few quick tips for growing cabbage, including planting suggestions and the various cabbage pests that you may eventually deal with.

 Seeding cabbage should commence approximately six to eight weeks before the ideal planting-out date.
-Brassicas are a slower growing plant.
+Brassicas are a slow growing plant.
 It's a good idea to start your cabbage plants from seed, for various reasons.
+You can find a selection of seeds here.

 If you are ready to plant in March, there may be few options available in greenhouses yet; some nurseries don't even open for business until April.
 In addition, you can get a much nicer variety when sowing cabbage from your own seed selection.

 While cabbage can take some cold and mild frost, you will still need to be cautious to protect the plants once they are in the ground.
-A simple cold-frame or frost blanket can be enough to keep cabbage plants thriving.
+A simple cold-frame or row cover can be enough to keep cabbage plants thriving.

 Most extension offices publish frost calendars, along with suggested planting dates for various crops.
 Always refer to those before making final planting decisions, even with cold-loving crops like cabbage.